openplanet-nl/nadeoapi-docs/docs/glossary.md

 ### Live API

 One of the three primary Nadeo APIs.
-Covers leaderboards, clubs and campaigns.
+Covers leaderboards, clubs, and campaigns.

 Requires a token with the `NadeoLiveServices` [audience](#audience).